masonphung/masonphung/README.md

 ...And take part in any data competition (that I know) to improve myself and get valuable experience there :D

-Current last year Master student at Macquarie University.
+Current Data Science Intern at NetworkEdge and last year Master student at Macquarie University.

 ## Education
 - <a href="https://www.mq.edu.au" target="_blank">Macquarie University</a> | Msc.
 Data Science